Q: I want to join the G.M.A. What do I need to do?

-Q: As a member, will I be given G.M.A. colors?
+Q: As a member, will I be given a G.M.A. full set?

-*ANY club you join, be it an H.M.C., M.C., C.C., S.A.C., The Boy Scouts, The Cub Scouts, The Knights of Columbus or any other legitimate, established organization/club, you will ALWAYS have to submit a membership fee.
+*ANY club you join, be it an H.M.C., M.C., C.C., S.A.C., Boy Scouts, Cub Scouts, Knights of Columbus or any other legitimate, established organization/club, will require you to always submit a membership fee.
 In many cases, you’re expected to pay yearly dues to maintain your membership.
 With certain clubs you’re even expected to pay hefty monthly fees.
 This is NOT the case with the Georgia Metal Alliance Int’l H.M.C.
-A one time, $20.00 donation is all you will ever be expected to give for your membership.
-And again, like any other club, patches, t-shirts, pins, ball caps and other merch is NEVER free!
-Many clubs provide member catalogs in order for its members to select the merchandise they wish to purchase.
-So don’t let us hear you bitching about having to pay for your own patches/merch.
-If you can’t afford it, DO NOT APPROACH US FOR MEMBERSHIP INFORMATION!!!
+A one time donation is all you will ever be expected to give for your membership.
+If you can’t afford it, DO NOT APPROACH US FOR MEMBERSHIP INFORMATION!

 Q: Can I join the G.M.A. if I am already a member of another club?

-A: NO. If you want to join our ranks, you CANNOT be affiliated with any other H.M.C.
+A: NO. If you want to join our ranks, you CANNOT be affiliated with any other club.
 We expect complete loyalty.
-We do support all other LEGITIMATE H.M.C.'s.
-To us, all metalheads are considered family.
+We do support all other legitimate H.M.C.'s.

 Q: How long has the G.M.A. been around?